1943 300hp Atlas Imperial

 We hauled all of this stuff back to the museum and started putting it back together.
 The first thing to do was build a foundation.
 This took an excavation 5 feet deep with 2 feet of compacted gravel on the bottom and then 20 yards of concrete.
 The next step, which took about 3-1/2 years of weekends, was to clean and paint everything as it went back together.
 As this all evolved we discovered a treasure trove of junk in the bottom of the pan.
 This included a flashlight, several wrenches, some rags and welding rod stubs.
 We also discovered that the safety wire was missing from the no. 2 main bearing cap.
 This immediately aroused our suspicion, so we removed the cap and found that the bearing was ruined.
 We guess that it was probably too tight, although it could also have been from oil starvation.
 One of our members who worked in San Diego stopped by the boat, which was back in service, and pawed through a small, cramped storage space in the very stern of the boat and was lucky enough to find a brand new bearing in the original box!
 Surprisingly there was no damage to the crankshaft.
 The rest of the re-assembly was pretty straightforward.

 The thing that was not straightforward was setting the timing.
-This is done by turning the crankshaft a little ways, lining it up with one of the stamped numbers on the flywheel and then setting the appropriate valve.
-There are three valves per cylinder; exhaust, intake and air start.
+This is done by turning the crankshaft a little ways, lining it up with one of the stamped numbers on the flywheel, and then setting the appropriate valve.
+There are three valves per cylinder; exhaust, intake, and air start.
 The injectors are also operated by the camshaft, and each has its own rocker arm.
-This is a pretty big job, and when it finally appeared to be complete we decided to give starting a try.
-We did this while another event was going on and had a lot of spectators for our first start-up, so naturally everything went wrong.
+This is a pretty big job, and when it finally appeared to be complete we decided to give starting the engine a try.
+We did this while another event was going on and had a lot of spectators for our first start-up, so naturally, everything went wrong.

 The first thing that happened was that one of the valves was adjusted wrong, and this caused an over-pressure situation that in turn made one of the safety relief valves open.
 It sounds like a rifle shot when it opens and gave us a pretty good scare.
 During the very long time the engine was going back together we had never missed a chance to make sure the cylinder bore was kept well oiled.
 This paved the way for our next problem.
 We managed to get the engine to run: not very well, but it did run.
 We were pretty happy about this and were busy patting each other on the back, but unknown to us was that all of the extra oil we’d lavished on the engine went up the stack, traveled about 100 feet and then descended on a visitor’s car.
 The owner was furious with us.
 We managed to send him off to the office where he yelled at everybody.
 Our director calmed him down and then came out to see what we were doing.
 His only comment was that the car would never rust.